-Change in the swap's fair value during the year ended July 31, 2022, resulted in an unrealized gain on fair value of \$155 which is included in nonoperating changes in net assets in the Statement of Activities and Changes in Net Assets.
-The fair value of the swap was an asset of \$853 at July 31, 2022, and is included in prepaid expenses and other income on the Statement of Financial Position.
+Change in the swap's fair value during the year ended July 31, 2023, resulted in an unrealized loss on fair value of \$853 which is included in the Statement of Activities.
+The fair value of the swap was an asset of \$853 at July 31, 2023, and is included in prepaid expenses and other income on the Statement of Financial Position.